 CP is broken down into different types and can affect various parts of the brain.
 We categorize each type into two categories: movement issues and the part of the body it affects.
 There are four main types of cerebral palsy including:

 - Spastic cerebral palsy – this is the most common type of CP, making up about 80% of all cases.
 Spastic cerebral palsy causes exaggerated reflexes, jerky movements, and stiffness in the muscles.

 - Dyskinetic cerebral palsy – Dyskinetic CP can be characterized by the inability to control body movements.
 While this type of CP normally affects the arms and legs, in certain individuals it can also affect the face.

 - Hypotonic cerebral palsy – This type of cerebral palsy causes overly relaxed muscles known as “floppy” muscles.
 Reflexes are often poor, and the individual’s arms and legs hang down like a ragdoll.

 - Ataxic cerebral palsy – This type of CP causes issues with balance, coordination, and posture.
 This is the least common type of CP and often affects the individual’s ability to walk, pick things up, and write.

 - Mixed cerebral palsy – mixed CP is any combination of the above, most commonly spastic and dyskinetic.

-The brain damage that causes cerebral palsy can happen before, during or after birth.
+The brain damage that causes cerebral palsy can happen before, during, or after birth.
 Though most cases are considered congenital, others can be caused by medical negligence.
 If you believe your child has developed cerebral palsy as the direct result of a medical mistake, you may be liable for compensation.
-The cerebral palsy attorneys at Spector Injury & Accident Lawyers are experienced in all aspects of birth injury cases and are here to help.
+Spector Injury & Accident Lawyers’ experienced attorneys in cerebral palsy cases handle all aspects of birth injury cases and are here to help.
 We understand the costs and hardships that one can experience over a lifetime and our goal is to seek justice for you, your child and your family.
 Contact us today for a free consultation.